Nawfatnahin/scholar-atlas/README.md

 - **Crawler Optimization:** `robots.ts` is configured to allow indexing by major search and AI engines (like Googlebot and ClaudeBot) while actively blocking raw training collectors (like CCBot and Bytespider) from leeching bandwidth.

-## About
+## About me
-- It is my first project of making a dedicated working website that is helpful for me and all the others than will use this website .
+- It is my first project of making a dedicated working website that is helpful for me and all the others who will use this website .
 I created it for my personal use and I used AI to build this whole website .
 It is a result of my curiosity in Vibecoding.
+Currently , I'm studing BURP in RUET, Bangladesh.
+(2026) Hoping that I will improve the website further in the future .